ognjenstrbanovic/ETL-Linux-Distributions/README.md

  <figcaption>Tux is very cute!</figcaption>
 </figure>

----

-**We call ourselves the *"Good Hombres"*, and for this project, we had to perform extraction, transformation, and loading on a dataset.**
+## <ins>We call ourselves the *"Good Hombres"*, and for this project, we had to perform extraction, transformation, and loading on a dataset.</ins>

 ## Extract
 We used the Kaggle website to find the following data source on Linux distributions: https://www.kaggle.com/lachhebo/distrowatch-page-hit-ranking-distro-popularity/version/1.
 It's one CSV file, and it was ranked as having "high useability".